 Assistive technology can include amplification systems for students who are Hard of Hearing.
 Professors may be asked to wear a small microphone.

 Professors are encouraged to be flexible when giving students short periods of time to complete assignments.

 By anticipating diversity in the classroom and designing classes that allow for multiple methods of presentation, expression and engagement, instructors can reduce the need for accommodations and make learning more accessible to all students.

 Requests for preferential seating, the ability to drink or eat in class, to stand up, stretch, elevate legs or leave the classroom briefly due to a disability are issues that can be addressed without the involvement of DS.
 Faculty members are encouraged to use professional judgment and flexibility when faced with this type of request.

-Contact Wendy Holden at Disability Services with questions or concerns.
+Contact Wendy Holden at Student Disability Services with questions or concerns.